SafetyDav3/gerardenv1/README.md

-# This is a website for Gerarden Fabrication Tables and Accessories.
+# This is a website for Gerarden Fabrication Tables and Accessories

-##### This website is a static website built with Next.js and hosted on Vercel.
+This website is a static website built with Next.js and hosted on Vercel.

 ---

-### Find Gerarden Fabrication at the following links:
+## Find Gerarden Fabrication at the following links:

 - [Gerarden Fabrication Tables and Accessories](https://gerardenfabricationtabels.vercel.app/)
 - [Gerarden Fabrication Furniture Website](https://gerardenfabrication.com/)